top of page

 2. Work with a lender you feel comfortable with and get your budget established (let me know if you would like a list of preferred lenders I've worked with) You will need a Pre-Approval Letter when you decide to put in an offer!

-5. Let me know as soon as you see homes you like and we can set up showings!
+5. You might come across a home on your own that might be a good fit, too.
+Just, let me know as soon as you see homes you like and we can set up showings!

 ONCE YOU FIND A HOME: